mbrown98/TravelApp/README.md

 npm install -- to install all dependencies

-npm start -- to start server running on port 8080
+npm start -- to launch app in the browser

-npm run dev -- to start development server
+npm run server -- to start Node/Express backend server running on port 8080

 npm run test -- run Jest testing suite